Rutvik-090/Nexus-Chat/README.md

-# 💬 Whispr — A Private Chat App Using Unique IDs (MERN Stack)
+# 💬 Nexus — A Private Chat App Using Unique IDs (MERN Stack)

 Whispr is a modern, privacy-first real-time chat application where users connect without sharing phone numbers or social media IDs.
 Users get a unique username or ID on signup and can start conversations via global search or QR codes.
 Chats are secure and auto-deleted based on custom timers.